spryker/docker-sdk/docs/04-choosing-a-version.md

 git push
 ```

-4. Commit and push the submodule each time you need to refer to a different hash, branch, or tag of docker/sdk.
+Commit and push the reference file each time you want to start using new version of docker/sdk:
 ```bash
 git add .git.docker
 git commit -m "Updated .git.docker" git push
 ```

-5. Prepare a tool to fetch the linked docker/sdk version:
+#### How do you use a reference file to stick to the chosen version?

+Do the following to fetch a chosen version of docker/sdk:

   1. Clone the docker/sdk repository.
   2. Read the reference from the file.
-  3. According to the reference, checkout the local clone of the repository to the hash, branch or tag.
+  3. According to the reference, checkout the local clone of the repository to the hash, branch, or tag.

- Example of a pipeline to fetch the proper version of docker/sdk:
+ Example of a pipeline to fetch the chosen version of docker/sdk:
   ```bash
   git clone git@github.com:spryker/docker-sdk.git .docker cd docker